bickart/sugarcrm-dymolabel/README.md

 sugarcrm-dymolabel
 ==================

-Add Dymo Label printing capabilities to SugarCRM Contacts
+This project provides details on how to add Dymo Label printing to SugarCRM Contacts